Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Growth forecasts for the industrial sector

-Experts predict significantly stronger growth for the Industrial Metaverse than for consumer applications.
-Spending on Industrial Metaverse solutions and services is expected to reach $6.3 billion by 2030.
-Leveraging the Industrial Metaverse can unlock numerous productivity and sustainability potentials.
+Experts predict significantly stronger growth for the industrial metaverse than for consumer applications.
+Spending on industrial metaverse solutions and services is expected to reach $6.3 billion by 2030.
+Leveraging the industrial metaverse unlocks numerous productivity and sustainability opportunities.

 Gaming as the most important metaverse area